MicrosoftDocs/query-docs/query-languages/m/m-spec-error-handling.md

 ## Handling errors

-An _error-handling-expression_ (informally known as a "`try` expression") is used to handle an error:
+An _error-handling-expression_ (informally known as a "try expression") is used to handle an error:

 _error-handling-expression:_<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`try` _protected-expression